Natural Resources and Environmental Science (NRES)

 NRES students take core courses in soil science, atmospheric science, environmental impact analysis, ecology, and environmental policy.
 Many then add courses in conservation, environmental engineering, sustainability, and economics to broaden their technical background.

 One-on-one advising is key to success in NRES.
-With guidance from your advisor, you will design a plan of study in one of five interdisciplinary concentrations.
+With guidance from your advisor, you will design a plan of study in one of six interdisciplinary concentrations.

 The NRES degree